 April 27, 1965: Dr. Champ Lyons delivered the second Distinguished Faculty Lecture, "Some Surgical Aspects of the Stroke Problem."

-May 30, 1965: Vivian J. Malone received a B. S. degree in Commerce and Business Administration, becoming the first African American graduate of The University of Alabama system.
+May 30, 1965: Vivian J. Malone received a B. S. degree in Commerce and Business Administration from the University of Alabama during commencement ceremonies in Tuscaloosa.
+She was the first African American to graduate from any of the schools in of the University of Alabama System.

 May 30, 1965: John L. Duncan became the first student to graduate from the Birmingham-based engineering program.
 He received a Bachelor of Science degree at graduation ceremonies held on the university campus in Tuscaloosa.